We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 Top 8 beginner VIVARIUM plants!

-A lot of us have or wants to setup a vivarium but have a confusion about which plants to start with?
+A lot of us have or want to set up a vivarium but have confusion about which plants to start with?

 Before we dive in let us quickly understand the two terms Epiphytes and Bromeliads.